OlgasArt/Pocket_GitHub/README.md

 - displaying data in the Array List

+- using AsyncTask

-- using AsyncTask -JSON response parsing
+- JSON response parsing

 - search functionality within the JSON output.